zhuhm1996/bgnn/README.md

 ## Example to run BGNN

 ## Dataset
 We utilize three benchmark datasets of citation network---Pubmed, Cora and Citeseer.
-Download from this [github](https://github.com/tkipf/gcn).
+Download from [this](https://github.com/tkipf/gcn).